APSL/puput/docs/setup.rst

     python manage.py createsuperuser

 1. If you haven't already, install Puput and its dependencies via :code:`pip install puput`.
-2. In your Django settings (most commonly settings/base.py inside the wagtail directory), add the following to the `INSTALLED_APPS` following the wagtail section:
+2. In your Django settings (most commonly settings/base.py inside the wagtail directory), add the following to the :code:`INSTALLED_APPS` following the wagtail section:

 .. code-block:: python